 Ontario is providing support to increasing numbers of smokers.
-In the 2014/15 fiscal year, Strategy smoking cessation interventions in Ontario directly engaged over 139,431 smokers, or about seven percent of Ontario smokers.
-Nevertheless, rates of intentions to quit, quit attempts and successful long-term quitting have not increased.
+In the 2015/16 fiscal year, Strategy smoking cessation interventions in Ontario directly engaged over 324,225 smokers, or about seventeen percent of Ontario smokers.
+Excluding patients for whom cessation counseling by physicians was billed to OHIP, 128,881 smokers or 7% were reached directly.
+Six of Ontario's key cessation providers had somewhat lower reach in the past year in comparison with the year before.
+Despite the overall increase over past years in the reach of cessation services, we have yet to see increased rates of intentions to quit, quit attempts and successful long-term quitting.